XRen615/XRen615_hugo/content/about.md

 description = "About me and this site"
 +++

-X.Ren is a(n) reader/engineer/photographer.
-Now work as a data scientist in a certain corner of this world.
+X.Ren see himself as a(n) reader/engineer/photographer.
+Now he works as a data scientist.

-So this blog would contain comments upon literature works/technical issues/photography and other pieces of art.
+This blog would contain his comments upon literature works/technical issues/photography and other pieces of art.

-Feel free to contact me via xinyuyangren@gmail.com if needed.
+Feel free to contact him via xinyuyangren@gmail.com if needed.

 Thanks for visiting.